Efeemrcsr/Formula-1-Budget-Limitation-Analysis/README.md

 # 🏎️ Formula 1 Budget Limitation Analysis

 ## Overview
-For my DSA210 project, I wanted to compare data before and after F1 2021 Budget Cap and it's effects on personal performance, salaries and winners.
+For my DSA210 project, I want to compare data before and after the F1 2021 Budget Cap and its effects on personal performance, salaries, and winners.
-Before 2021, high-spending teams such as Mercedes and Ferrari consistently dominated, the new cost-cap rules aims to level the field.
+Before 2021, high-spending teams such as Mercedes and Ferrari consistently dominated; the new cost-cap rules aim to level the field.

 The project tests whether **team success is now less dependent on total spending** and **more related to driver skill and salaries**.